JasselD/JasselNotes/COMP610/Big O notation.md

  - O(n) means that the runtime of the algorithm increases linearly with the input size.
 If the input size doubles, the time it takes for the algorithm to complete roughly doubles as well
  - n represents the size of the input array
  - The for loop runs once for every element in the array
- - The total time complexity of the algorithm is the sum of
+ - The total time complexity of the algorithm is the sum of the individual parts:
+	 1. O(1) for initialising the total
+	 2. O(n) for the loop that iterates over ea